 Blind bags are those teeny tiny toys, usually hidden inside a foil bag or some other container.
 Buying a blind bag toy is the ultimate surprise—the buyer never knows which character is inside.

-This is when the child is so in love with teeny tiny collectible toys in foil packets that they incessantly beg their parents to drive them to the store and buy more.
+The “blind bag bug” is when the child is so in love with teeny tiny collectible toys in foil packets that they incessantly beg their parents to drive them to the store and buy more.
 They talk about these toys, and maybe even cards, non-stop.
-They are so obsessed they may even have you driving to the store for them, picking up a few extra packets to either surprise them or bribe them with for good behavior.
+They are so obsessed they may even have you driving to the store for them and picking up a few extra packets to either surprise them or use to bribe them for good behavior.

 Here’s what can be done to keep everyone sane if the kids are obsessed with blind bag toys and cards.